Regional Housing Planning

 Based on May 23, 2018 guidance from the U.S. Department of Housing and Urban Development (HUD), six local jurisdictions and five public housing authorities (PHAs) in the Baltimore metropolitan area are collaborating with the Baltimore Metropolitan Council (BMC) to create a new Regional Analysis of Impediments to Fair Housing Choice, or AI.

 The jurisdictions and PHAs will use publicly available data from HUD and reasonably available local data to conduct the analysis in the fall of 2018 and winter of 2019.
-The collaboration anticipates releasing a draft AI for comment in spring 2019 and finalizing the AI in October 2019.
-Information about that analysis, including opportunities for public and stakeholder involvement and comment throughout the process, will be posted on this web page.
+The collaboration anticipates releasing a draft AI for comment in April 2019 and finalizing the AI in October 2019.
+Click Here for additional detail on the Regional AI process, including public meetings at BMC of a Regional Stakeholder Group that will advise the jurisdictions and PHAs in carrying out the Regional AI.
+Additional information and opportunities for public and stakeholder involvement and comment throughout the process, will be posted on this web page.

 The new AI will replace the 2012 AI that jurisdictions and PHAs have been implementing over the past several years.
 (More information on implementation of the 2012 Regional AI below.)
 Action steps from the 2019 AI will be included in local government Consolidated Plans and PHA plans for using federal housing funds beginning July 1, 2020.